prasu93/bigdata-flink-project/README.md

 - I would like to demonstrate on Flink Application - Factorial <br>

 ## Yugandhar
-- I would like to demonstrate on creating simple Flink application <br>
+- I would like to demonstrate on Flink Application - Wordcount <br>

 ## Prasannakumar
 - I would like to demonstrate on Flink Application - Fibonacci series